Minutes

 the ION points-of-contact for this session.

-Progress reports were presented by
+Progress reports were presented by the various attendees as

 Ralph

-an email process.
-This was his
+process.
+This was his first

-first meeting as Chair.
-We were
+meeting as Chair.
+We were working

-links with Berkeley and Oregon.
+with Berkeley and Oregon.

 -

-co-sponsored with IASPEI a Special Session on ÒUnderwater ObservatoriesÓ
+had co-sponsored with IASPEI a Special Session on ÒUnderwater ObservatoriesÓ

 (JSS016) at the 2007 IUGG meeting in Perugia (July